 The Better Business Bureau (BBB) is a private, nonprofit organization founded in 1912.
 According to the official BBB website, its vision is to create “an ethical marketplace where buyers and sellers trust each other.”

 Today, over 400,000 businesses in North America have BBB accreditation.
-Accredited businesses pledge to adhere to the organization’s Accredidation Standards.
+Accredited businesses pledge to adhere to the organization’s Accreditation Standards.
 These standards put a premium on ethical, transparent, and customer service-oriented practices.
 Individuals use the ratings and recommendations of the BBB every day to make informed purchasing decisions.
 And bad ratings can damage what you’ve worked so hard to achieve in your business operations.

 What Tools Does the BBB Offer?